pnieves2019/MAELASviewer/README.md

 sudo apt-get update
 sudo apt-get install python3-pip
 ```
-Next, download and extract the .zip file, go to the folder that contains the file ```maelasviewer.py``` and type
+Once all depencencies are installed, download and extract the MAELASviewer-master.zip file, go to the folder that contains the file ```maelasviewer.py``` and type
 ```bash
 python3 maelasviewer.py
 ```